fengpai/BreezeGPT_team/README.md

 Because of my work, I often have to do Prompt testing and have always been looking for a good Prompt development tool.
 By chance, I discovered the excellent project, [Better ChatGPT](https://github.com/ztjhz/BetterChatGPT/tree/main), which includes some features that the original ChatGPT interface does not have, such as inserting system role content at any position in the dialogue.
 It provides greater flexibility for my daily work.

 However, I found the user interface of Better ChatGPT a bit cumbersome.
-So, my obsession kicked in and I decided to do some secondary development on the code base of Better ChatGPT, aiming to create a more natural and friendly user interface for ChatGPT.
+So, my obsession kicked in and I decided to do some polishment work on the code base of Better ChatGPT, aiming to create a more natural and friendly user interface for ChatGPT.

 I've always believed that a good tool can not only improve efficiency, but also make people feel relaxed and comfortable.
 So, I gave this open-source project a bit of a provocative name, BreezeGPT, in the hope of providing everyone with a smooth, natural ChatGPT user experience, just like a gentle breeze.